clicknium/clicknium-docs/doc/references/python/uielement/drag_drop.md

 **Parameters:**
     &emsp;**xpoint**: int
-        &emsp;&emsp; moved pixels in X-Axis.
+        &emsp;&emsp; Moved pixels in X-Axis.
     &emsp;**ypoint**: int
-        &emsp;&emsp; moved pixels in Y-Axis.
+        &emsp;&emsp; Moved pixels in Y-Axis.
     &emsp;**speed**: int
-        &emsp;&emsp; drag speed, the unit is ms/10px, and the default value is 50.
+        &emsp;&emsp; Drag speed, the unit is ms/10px, and the default value is 50.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None